shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-placements.md

 ---
 title: Explore Placements
-description: The article explains the Placement Manager screen's features, including essential metrics for all placements, quick access to details and default creatives, placement tag exporting, and bulk editing/reporting options. ms.date: 10/28/2023
+description: The article details the Placement Manager screen, highlighting features such as key metrics for all placements, quick access to details and default creatives. ms.date: 10/28/2023
 ---

 # Explore placements

-The Placement Manager screen shows you essential metrics about all placements for a specific publisher, provides quick access to each placement's details and default creatives as well as placement tag exporting, and offers bulk editing and reporting options.
+The **Placement Manager** screen shows you essential metrics about all placements for a specific publisher, provides quick access to each placement's details and default creatives as well as placement tag exporting, and offers bulk editing and reporting options.

 ## Getting to the placement manager screen